autoreleasefool/approach/ios/README.md

 ### API Keys

-Rename `Debug.sample.xcconfig` to `Debug.xcconfig` and `Release.sample.xcconfig` to `Release.xcconfig`.
-For the values, you can either leave them as `DISABLE` while developing, or get new API keys from the sources:
+Rename:

+- `Secrets.default.xcconfig` to `Secrets.xcconfig`

+For debugging, you can leave the values blank.
+To create a release build, you will need real values.

 - [TelemetryDeck](https://telemetrydeck.com/)